nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The figure below is the sequence diagram for steps 5 to 7
 ![View Watchlist Command Step 5 to 7](images/ViewWatchlist-Step5-7-Sequence-Diagram.png) <br/>
-*Figure X: Sequence diagram for View Watchlist feature steps 5 to 7*
+*Figure 29: Sequence diagram for View Watchlist feature steps 5 to 7*

 <br/>